Bird Management at the Airport – Essentials Overview for Airlines Safety & Quality Staff – 1 Day

 There are no prerequisites for this course however, a basic knowledge of EASA Aviation Regulations and Regulatory Environment will be an advantage.

-This Training is suitable for airlines Safety & Quality Assurance Staff who need to have a comprehensive understanding of your birdstrike situation when performing the audits and risk assessment.
+This Training is suitable for airlines’ Safety & Quality Assurance Staff who need to have a comprehensive understanding of your birdstrike situation when performing audits and risk assessments.

 Learning Objectives

-To analyse of bird data in respect of bird strikes and observations and monitoring of bird/wildlife activities in and around Airport.
+To analyze bird data in respect of bird strikes and observations and monitoring of bird/wildlife activities in and around the Airport.

-To reveal trends that will assist airport authorities to recognize areas of concern, which should be addressed through a well-managed Bird control programme.
+To reveal trends that will assist airport authorities to recognize areas of concern, which should be addressed through a well-managed Bird control program.

-Course presents several habitat management practices can make an airport less attractive to birds.
+The course presents several habitat management practices that can make an airport less attractive to birds.

 To perform an effective Birdstrike management audits of the airport operators.